Automation is no longer a thing of the future but a choice we can make to improve our lives as individuals and businesses.

 With the launch of virtual assistants (Siri, Alexa, Google Assistant, and more), AI systems also can use voice search and speech recognition to identify new niches and tap previously unknown resources.

 So, what does this mean for SEO specialists?

-In a nutshell, it means digital marketers must be open to new possibilities and that they have a powerful ally in AI-powered platforms.
+In a nutshell, digital marketers must be open to new possibilities and have a powerful ally in AI-powered platforms.

 Now that we know why and how intelligent artificial systems are a part of the digital marketing industry let’s have a look at some of the tools we can use.